Pharmacodynamics of spironolactone: Antiandrogenic activity

 Spironolactone is an antagonist of the AR, the biological target of androgens like testosterone and DHT.
-Its affinity for the AR has been found to vary widely between different studies, with a range of 2.7 to 67% of that of DHT.
-One study found affinities for the AR of 3.0% for spironolactone, 4.2% for 7α-TMS, and 3.1% for 7α-TS.
-Conversely, the affinity of canrenone for the AR was found to be 0.84% of that of DHT in another study, relative to 67% for spironolactone.
+Its affinity for the AR has been found to vary widely depending on the report consulted, with a range of 2.7 to 67% that of DHT.
+One study found AR affinities of 3.0% for spironolactone, 4.2% for 7α-TMS, and 3.1% for 7α-TS.
+In contrast, the affinity of canrenone for the AR was found to be 0.84% that of DHT in another study, relative to 67% for spironolactone.
 However, another study found the affinity of canrenone for the AR to be 2.5 to 14%, relative to 4.1 to 31% in the case of spironolactone.
 Another study that directly compared the affinities of spironolactone and canrenone reported that spironolactone had 5-fold higher affinity for the AR than canrenone (5% and 1% of that of DHT, respectively).
 A comparative study of binding inhibition to the AR in rat prostate cytosol AR found IC50 values of 3 nM for DHT, 24 nM for cyproterone acetate, and 67 nM for spironolactone.

 Spironolactone antagonizes the effects of exogenous testosterone administered to castrated animals.
 It works by binding to the AR and displacing androgens like testosterone and DHT from the receptor, thereby reducing its activation by these hormones.
-A study found that oral spironolactone had "about 10 to 20% of the feminizing effect of cyproterone acetate" on sexual differentiation in male rat fetuses, with 40 mg/day spironolactone having an equal effect to 1 to 3 mg/day cyproterone acetate.
+A study found that oral spironolactone had "about 10 to 20% of the feminizing effect of cyproterone acetate" on sexual differentiation in male rat fetuses, with a dose of 40 mg/day spironolactone having an effect equal to 1–3 mg/day cyproterone acetate.

 The AR antagonism of spironolactone mostly underlies its antiandrogenic activity and is the major mechanism responsible for its therapeutic benefits in the treatment of androgen-dependent conditions like acne, hirsutism, and pattern hair loss and its usefulness in hormone therapy for transgender women.
-In addition, the AR antagonism of spironolactone is involved in its feminizing side effects in men like gynecomastia.
+In addition, the AR antagonism of spironolactone is involved in its feminizing side effects, such as gynecomastia in men.
 Spironolactone has been found to produce gynecomastia without changes in testosterone or estradiol levels, implicating AR antagonism in this side effect.
 Gynecomastia is a major known side effect of AR antagonists.